Islamic views on slavery

+The hadiths, which differ between Shia and Sunni, address slavery extensively, assuming its existence as part of society but viewing it as an exceptional condition and restricting its scope.
+The hadiths forbade enslavement of dhimmis, the non-Muslims of Islamic society, and Muslims.
+They also regarded slaves as legal only when they were non-Muslims who were imprisoned, bought beyond the borders of Islamic rule, or the sons and daughters of slaves already in captivity.

-The Muslim slave trade was most active in west Asia, eastern Europe and sub-Saharan Africa.
-Muslim traders exported as many as 17 million slaves to the coast of the Indian Ocean, the Middle East, and North Africa.
+The Muslim slave trade was most active in West Asia, Eastern Europe, and Sub-Saharan Africa.
+After the Trans-Atlantic slave trade had been suppressed, the ancient Trans-Saharan slave trade, the Indian Ocean slave trade and the Red Sea slave trade continued to traffic slaves from the African continent to the Middle East.
+Estimates vary widely, with some suggesting up to 17 million slaves to the coast of the Indian Ocean, the Middle East, and North Africa.
 Abolitionist movements began to grow during the 19th century, prompted by both Muslim reformers and diplomatic pressure from Britain.
 The first Muslim country to prohibit slavery was Tunisia, in 1846.
 During the 19th and early 20th centuries all large Muslim countries, whether independent or under colonial rule, banned the slave trade and/or slavery.
-The Dutch East Indies abolished slavery in 1860, while British India abolished slavery in 1862.
+The Dutch East Indies abolished slavery in 1860 but effectively ended in 1910, while British India abolished slavery in 1862.
 The Ottoman Empire banned the African slave trade in 1857 and the Circassian slave trade in 1908, while Egypt abolished slavery in 1895, Afghanistan in 1921 and Persia in 1929.
 In some Muslim countries in the Arabian peninsula and Africa, slavery was abolished in the second half of the 20th century: 1962 in Saudi Arabia and Yemen, Oman in 1970, Mauritania in 1981.
 However, slavery has been documented in recent years, despite its illegality, in Muslim-majority countries in Africa including Chad, Mauritania, Niger, Mali, and Sudan.

-Many early converts to Islam were the poor and former slaves.
-One notable example is Bilal ibn Rabah al-Habashi.
+In modern times, various Muslim organizations reject the permissibility of slavery and it has since been abolished by all Muslim majority countries.
+Many modern Muslims see slavery as contrary to Islamic principles of justice and equality.
+However, Islam had its own system of slavery that involved many intricate rules on how to handle slaves.
+There are Islamic extremist groups and terrorist organizations who have revived the practice of slavery while they were active.